By using this site, you agree to the Privacy Policy and Terms of Use.

 Can eating more carbohydrates speed up muscle recovery?

-No, increasing carbohydrate intake beyond optimal levels cannot accelerate muscle glycogen recovery.
+No, according to the Journal of Physiology study (PMID: 40836481), increasing carbohydrate intake beyond optimal levels cannot accelerate muscle glycogen recovery.
 Muscle tissue has intrinsic constraints related to glucose transport and glycogen synthase enzyme activity that limit recovery rates regardless of substrate availability.

 These findings will likely influence training periodization and competition scheduling recommendations, particularly for endurance sports where glycogen availability directly impacts performance.
 Future research examining female athletes and mixed carbohydrate sources will help refine these evidence-based recovery protocols.